chimalsky/DIS-2019-Website/content/sponsor.md

 </br>
 ## Silver sponsors
-Contribution of $5,000 or more
+Contribution of $5,000 or more:

 - 2 free registrations for people from your organization to attend both conferences.
 - Organization’s logo in the printed programs, signage at both conferences, and both conference websites.